The Man Who Fell from the Sky

 The Man Who Fell From The Sky addresses the root of my uncle’s racism.
 Though my father and he were born and reared in the same Brooklyn, working-class household, their values and views were world’s apart.
 Several decades of my life had to pass before I came to understand why they were so different.

 Be Forewarned: the N-word is used in “The Man Who Fell From The Sky” published in the PROLE ISSUE 3 literary magazine.

-A much younger version of Uncle Tommy glared from the picture, taken soon after his return from Europe at the end of the war that defined my father’s generation, divided their so-called Greatest from mine, a chasm that proved unbridgeable between Dad’s brother and the sixteen-year old version of me.
+A much younger version of Uncle Tommy glared from the picture, taken soon after his return from Europe at the end of the war defining my father’s generation, dividing their so-called Greatest from my Boomer generation.
+The chasm between them proved just about unbridgeable between my Uncle and the sixteen-year old version of me.

 The sepia-toned portrait captured the 1940s’ ideal of a warrior returned from battle; Tommy’s gaze simmered with challenge, the collar of his flight jacket turned-up Marlon Brando style in “The Wild One.”
 The flame of a match, poised in mid-air, cast light and shadow across his face, scowling from under a cocked garrison cap, the emblem of a parachute stitched to the material.
 The insignia on the flight jacket captured my curiosity the most‑-a bat winged Death’s Head suspended beneath a parachute.

 Much of my uncle’s past remained a mystery, deliberately so on my part.
 The photograph resurrected the memory of the final time we met a month earlier; a memory I preferred to keep buried.